erickarbe/gccastatamic/content/collections/pages/annual-showcase.md

           content:
             -
               type: text
-              text: 'The Greenville Center for Creative Arts (GCCA) invites member artists to participate in the annual Member Juried Art Exhibition.
+              text: 'The Greenville Center for Creative Arts (GCCA) invites member artists to participate in the Annual Showcase: Member Art Exhibition.
 This year’s theme,'
             -
               type: text
               marks: